-Any nurses wishing to return to practice may do so but they are required to take refresher course.
-Depending on how long it has been since you last practiced, it could take between 3 and 12 months.
+Any nurses wishing to return to practice may do so, but they are required to take a refresher course.
+Depending on how long it has been since you last practised, this could take between 3 and 12 months.

 Nursing Degree Apprenticeships

-Nursing Degree Apprenticeships offer a flexible route into nursing.
-The course takes 4 years and requires you to complete a nursing degree while learning on the job.
+Nursing degree apprenticeships offer a flexible route into nursing.
+These courses take 4 years to complete and require you to complete a nursing degree while learning on the job.

-You will still need at least a level 3 qualification as you will be studying at degree level.
-So if you lack A Level qualifications (or equivalent) then an Access to Higher Education Diploma is your best bet.
+You will still need at least a Level 3 qualification as you will be studying at degree level.
+So, if you lack A Level qualifications (or their equivalent) then an Access to HE Nursing is your best bet.

 Stonebridge Associated Colleges can help you study a nursing degree without a scientific background.
 What’s more, they are completed online for the utmost flexibility.